$108.24 Buy It Now

 Aperture refers to the opening in the lens through which light passes into the camera.
 It is represented by an f-stop number, such as f/2.8 or f/8.

-See also Best digital bridge camera with wifi
+See also Best digital camera for study abroad

 The aperture setting controls the amount of light entering the camera, as well as the depth of field in the resulting image.
 A larger aperture (smaller f-stop number) allows more light to enter, creating a shallower depth of field with a blurred background.
 On the other hand, a smaller aperture (larger f-stop number) lets in less light, resulting in a larger depth of field where more of the image is in focus.